 Watch the introductory animation in your language:

-106811452 unique scholarly works are distributed into systems across the research enterprise 24/7 via our metadata APIs, at a rate of around 607 million queries a month.
+Over 100 million unique scholarly works are distributed into systems across the research enterprise 24/7 via our metadata APIs, at a rate of around 607 million queries a month.
 This is a collection of brief user stories from some of the people who rely on Crossref metadata.
 We use Crossref metadata to… Add funding info from publications to researchers’ portfolios, and report the publications as arising from the grant; to validate the data provided by universities; and we use the license and embargo period information to help understand the open access status of publications.

 Give and get metadata that’s open and useful Our REST API exposes the metadata that members provide Crossref when they register their content with us.
 And it’s not just the bibliographic metadata either.
 Funding data, license information, full-text links, ORCID iDs, abstracts, and Crossmark updates, are all available, if included in members’ metadata.
 Numerous tools and services rely on our metadata, be they for search, annotation, sharing, or analysis.
 Some common tasks for using our REST API include: